argoproj/argo-cd/docs/proposals/multiple-sources-for-applications-ui.md

 The goals of the proposal are:

-- Provide first-class support of multiple sources for applications in the UI (eg. address the aforementioned restrictions)
+- Provide first-class support of multiple sources for applications in the UI (e.g. address the aforementioned restrictions)
 - Outline stages of implementation that will help ease PR review, and reduce the risk of introducing regressions/issues.